jeden/wormer/README.md

-**Wormer** is a lightweight and simple dependency injection framework, written in pure Swift.
+**Wormer** is a lightweight and simple dependency injection framework, written in pure Swift 3.

 It is freely inspired by [Unity](https://github.com/unitycontainer/unity), an open source DI container for the .NET platform.